Prayag-09/secureWallet/apps/user-app/README.md

-Here’s a well-structured and curated README file for your **SecureWallet** project:

----

 # **SecureWallet**

 **SecureWallet** is a secure and feature-rich digital wallet application built using modern web technologies.
 It offers a seamless and safe way to manage your digital transactions.